 11) If the number of All-Star Team spots is revised by Colorado Ski Country USA in the future, the first selection criteria will be revised to be 25% of the total number of All-Star passes issued (rounded up to the nearest whole number).
 For example, if CSCUSA reduces the number of All-Star athletes to 10, the first selection criteria would be “Top 3 and Top 3%” [10 x 25% => 3]; if they were to raise it to 40 athletes, the first selection criteria would be “Top 10 and Top 10%” [40 x 25% => 10].

 12) There is no injury clause or other exceptions to the above rules.
 Each athlete must re-qualify for the All-Star Team each year.

 Membership on the All-Star Team comes with responsibilities that must be met.

-2) All Star Team athletes must agree to a Code of Conduct and sign an acknowledgement of that Code of Conduct.
+2) All-Star Team athletes must agree to a Code of Conduct and sign an acknowledgment of that Code of Conduct.

 3) All-Star Team athletes must write Thank-You letters to Colorado Ski Country USA and Vail Resorts prior to receiving their season passes from these organizations.